 Pollination needs a dry atmosphere.
 Gently shaking branches aids pollination.

-Water frequently during the growing season, and feed with a high potash liquid fertiliser (such as tomato feed) once growth starts in spring.
+Water frequently during the growing season, and feed with a high potassium liquid fertiliser (such as tomato feed) once growth starts in spring.

 Use scissors to thin the bunches, usually one in three grapes per bunch, this improves ripening and air circulation.
 Special scissors can be bought for this purpose.
 Outdoor wine grapes do not need thinning.
-Check grapes two-three times a week and remove any that are diseased or damaged.
+Check grapes two or three times a week and remove any that are diseased or damaged.

 Do not heat the greenhouse and ventilate freely in still, cold dry weather until early spring, as dessert grapes need a period of dormancy.
 Place potted vines outdoors in winter to get sufficient cold.